 In The Smuggler’s Gambit, one of the characters is revealed to have a past connection to one of the most famous pirates who ever lived, Blackbeard.
 Growing up in eastern North Carolina, I heard all kinds of Blackbeard stories growing up.
 He had a close connection to the families in our coastal region, so it seemed only natural that I’d incorporate some of the lesser-known history about him into my novel.

 Most of what is known about Blackbeard today goes back to a single source — A General History of the Robberies & Murders of the Most Notorious Pirates by Captain Charles Johnson (pseudonym), more popularly known as A General History of the Pyrates, published in 1724 and often attributed to Robinson Crusoe author, Daniel Defoe.
-(Historians now believe the book was probably authored by Nathaniel Mist.

 This is unfortunate, because A General History is rife with errors and misinformation.
 Furthermore, recent scholarship has uncovered that the true author was almost certainly Nathaniel Mist.
-[See this comment by author Kevin Duffus below for the full story on that.]

 Thanks to diligent research, we can now dispel many of the myths that have been built up around the most famous Pirate of all time, known by the dread moniker of Blackbeard.

-- Blackbeard never killed anyone. — At least no records exist claiming that he did.
+- Blackbeard never murdered anyone. — At least no records exist claiming that he did.
 In spite of his reputation as the scourge of the seas, there is actually very little documented about him in official records anywhere.
 And no records exist accusing him of murder — ever.
 Unfortunately, that hasn’t stopped some historians and archaeologists from propagating the theory that he was a blood-thirsty killer.
 I guess it fits better with Hollywood’s ideas about pirates, not to mention it makes those Golden Age swashbucklers seem far more interesting when they are attributed with all varieties of heartless misdeeds.

 - Blackbeard was not a particularly brutal or skilled fighter. — It appears our favorite pirate relied on a carefully-cultivated reputation to cause adversaries to shake in their boots.
 It may come as a shock, but it’s true.
 In fact, other than A General History, which we now know is not entirely reliable as a historical reference book, the actual government records from the Golden Age of Piracy — both of the American colonies, as well as in England — point to only one incident during which Blackbeard actually got into a physical altercation with someone, a man named William Bell.
 And it was in the middle of the night on the Pamlico River.
 And he ended up having to call over men from his own periauger to assist him in his struggle with the man.
 And somehow, Blackbeard broke his sword while beating the man with it.
 (What was he doing?
 Slapping him?)
 Hmm… So as not to completely demolish Blackbeard’s reputation as a pirate, we do need to acknowledge that he ended up stealing a few items from the man before leaving Bell and his two passengers stranded in the middle of the river without oars or sail (which Blackbeard allegedly threw into the water).
 The items he took included: